Search for n-nbar oscillation in Super-Kamiokande: Introduction

-Searches for Baryon Number Violation (BNV) are motivated by various Grand Unification Theories (GUTs) and by the observation first put forward by A. Sakharov in 1967 that BNV, C, CP violation, and non-equilibrium thermodynamics are needed to explain the Baryon Number Asymmetry of the Universe (BAU)~\cite{Sakharov}.
-In the three decades since the first large ({\it 5} kton) water Cherenkov and fine grained nucleon decay experiments appeared in the early 1980's, the impetus for studying $|B-L|$ violating interactions such as neutron-antineutron ($n-\bar{n}$) oscillation and double beta decay has grown steadily.
-The possibility of $n-\bar{n}$ oscillation was first discussed by V. Kuzmin in 1970~\cite{Kuzumin}, and recent experimental limits on $p\rightarrow e^{+}\pi^{0}$ and $p\rightarrow \bar{\nu}K^{+}$ have already ruled out the simplest $|B-L|$ conserving GUTs, minimal SU(5) and the minimal supersymmetric version of SU(5).
-It has also been shown that the triangle anomalies involving electro-weak bosons wash out any $|B-L|$ conserving baryon asymmetry above the 10 TeV scale.
-The search for $|B-L|$ violating reactions has become increasingly important as a potential explanation of the observed BAU.
+Searches for baryon number ($B$) violating processes are motivated by various grand unification theories (GUTs) and by the observation first put forward by A. Sakharov in 1967 that $B$, $C$, $CP$ violation, and nonequilibrium thermodynamics are needed to explain the observed matter-antimatter or baryon number asymmetry of the Universe~\cite{Sakharov}.
+However recent experimental limits on $p\rightarrow e^{+}\pi^{0}$~\cite{IMBepi0,KAMepi0,SKepi0} and $p\rightarrow \bar{\nu}K^{+}$~\cite{Kobayashi:2005pe} have already ruled out the simplest $B-L$ conserving GUTs, minimal $SU(5)$ and the minimal supersymmetric version of $SU(5)$, where $L$ stands for lepton number.
+It has also been shown that any $B-L$ conserving baryon asymmetry generated in the early Universe (above 10 TeV scale) should be washed out until now by the triangle anomalies involving electroweak bosons.
+Therefore the search for $B-L$ violating reactions has become increasingly important as a potential explanation of the observed baryon number asymmetry in the Universe.

-The discovery of neutrino oscillations has renewed interest in theories with Majorana spinors which yield $B$ and $L$ symmetry breaking by allowing $|\Delta (B-L)|=2$ with $|\Delta L|$=2, as in neutrino-less double beta decay and $|\Delta B|$=2 for $n-\bar{n}$ oscillation.
-These models include a large class of supersymmetric and R-L symmetric $SU(2)_L \otimes SU(2)_R \otimes SU(4)_C$ theories.
-Neutron-antineutron oscillation has also been predicted by recent GUTs with large or small extra space-time dimensions~\cite{ref1}\cite{ref2} and by R-L symmetric theories that include the seesaw mechanism to generate neutrino masses~\cite{ref3}.
+Neutron-antineutron ($n-\bar{n}$) oscillation, a process that violates $B$ and $B-L$ by two units ($|\Delta B|=2$ and $|\Delta (B-L)|=2$), was first discussed by V. Kuzmin in 1970~\cite{Kuzumin}.
+The discovery of neutrino oscillations~\cite{Fukuda:1998mi} has renewed interest in theories with Majorana spinors which yield $B$ and $L$ symmetry breaking by allowing $|\Delta (B-L)|=2$, with $|\Delta L|$=2 as in neutrinoless double beta decay and $|\Delta B|$=2 for $n-\bar{n}$ oscillation~\cite{moha,Phillips:2014fgb}.
+These models include a large class of supersymmetric and right-left symmetric $SU(2)_L \otimes SU(2)_R \otimes SU(4)_C$ theories that include the seesaw mechanism to generate neutrino masses~\cite{ref3}.
+Neutron-antineutron oscillation has also been predicted by GUTs with large or small extra space-time dimensions~\cite{ref1,ref2}.